-Fritillaria flowers resemble upside down tulips, they hang down singly or in clusters on tall spires.
-The Guinea Hen flower has a checkerboard pattern in shades of purple and other species flower in yellows and orange.
+Fritillaria flowers resemble upside-down tulips, they hang down singly or in clusters on tall spires.
+The Guinea Hen flower has a checkerboard pattern in shades of purple and or white and cream.

 They range in size from 6-36 inches tall.
 Fritillaria are more delicate than most bulbs and require quick planting.
 They do best in filtered sunlight and have a scent described as slightly skunky.

-Bluebells are a close relative of the Chionodoxa and they are also good for naturalizing in woodland areas and considered deer proof.
+Bluebells are a close relative of the Chionodoxa and they are also good for naturalizing in woodland areas and are considered deer-proof.

 They do best in moist soil and light shade where they reach 12-15 inches tall with white, pink or blue flowers.
 They can be invasive in some areas so that’s worth looking into.

 Spring Starflower are related to onions and when crushed the foliage smells like onion.
 They grow 3-5 inches tall and have 1 inch flowers in shades of blue and white.
 They will naturalize in a woodland setting and are deer-proof.

 Did you find something new for you garden?
 I know fall is a crazy time in the garden but I’m always able to find an afternoon to plant masses of bulbs.